ptrfrncsmrph/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+`describe` references a test suite or block of related tests. `it` is an alias for `test` and is used for creating a single test.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+TDD is about writing tests first to describe how you want or expect your program to behave before actually implementing it.
+I think this is helpful in that it forces you to think about how a user would ideally interact with your API (even if the user is yourself) and _then_ thinking about how that API could be implemented to realize that interaction.

 1. Mention three types of automated tests.

+This week we focused on unit tests, snapshot tests, and end-to-end tests.
+There are also integration tests and property-based tests.

 ## Project Set Up